xraypy/feff85exafs/wrappers/C/README.md

 columns.
 While a `feffNNNN.dat` file can be exported (using the `nnnn` flag), the need to write/read that file is obviated.

+Direct access to `rat` and `ipot` is inconvenient and discouraged.
+Use `add_scatterer`.

 ## A comment on the add_scatterer method

 The way of building the geometry of the scattering path was purposefully kept completely general.
-While a program might use the output of Feff's pathfinder, we also want to suport other ways of generating path geometries.
+While a program might use the output of Feff's pathfinder, we also want to suport any other way of generating path geometries.

-To use the output of Feff's pathfinder, one would parse the `paths.dat` file, calling `add_scatterer` for each "paragraph" in the file.
+To use the output of Feff's pathfinder, one would parse the `paths.dat` file, making a path for each "paragraph" in the file and calling `add_scatterer` for each atom in the path.

 As a more complicated example, a reverse Monte Carlo approach to a fit will move atoms to minimize difference between a model and the data.